Harshitagoyal5/spring-boot-jwt-accounting-app/README.md

-# Spring Boot 3.0 Security with JWT Implementation
+# Spring Boot 3.0 Security with JWT Implementation and Accounting application
 This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
 It includes the following features:

 ## Features